-159. Represented employees shall be paid \$12.00 per hour more than the base hourly rate, exclusive of any additional compensation for other assignments, when assigned and actually engaged in duties and operations requiring underwater diving.
+212. Employees assigned to perform work with pneumatic power tools, green machines, "chippers," or a sawmill, or who are assigned work as "pot worker," "asphalt screed worker," or when working in a permit-required confined space shall receive a premium of \$1.25 per hour when using such tools or when working in a permit-required confined space in the performance of their duties.
+Effective July 1, 2007, the amount of this premium will increase to \$1.30 per hour.
+213. 10.
+UNDERWATER DIVING PREMIUM Represented employees shall be paid \$12.00 per hour more than the base hourly rate, exclusive of any additional compensation for other assignments, when assigned and actually engaged in duties and operations requiring underwater diving.
 Such assignments will be for an eight (8) hour minimum.
-160. The City shall provide all diving gear deemed necessary to the performance of this job assignment.
-11. CLASS 7215 DISTRICT CAPTAIN PAY 161.
-Employees in Class 7215 General Laborer Supervisor I will receive an additional five (5) percent of pay when regularly assigned as a District Captain.
-162. A District Captain will receive an additional five percent (5%) of pay for each day when their regularly assigned supervisor (Class 7281 Supervisor II) is absent.
-12. SKILLED NURSING FACILITY "PASS THROUGH" 163.
-In recognition of the fact that: the State of California has designated funds for the direct compensation of persons who provide health care services in Skilled Nursing Facilities; the monies involved derive directly from the State of California and not from the funds of the City and County of San Francisco; the State of California seeks to provide "pass through" compensation for health care employees who are assigned to Skilled Nursing Facilities ("SNF") for which the City and County receives funds through the State of California pursuant to the provisions of Welfare and Institutions Code Section 14110.6; the State law requires an August 1 to July 31 window period for determining compliance with the "pass through;" and that the law requires the city to repay such monies plus a 10% penalty should the City fail to comply.
-164. The parties agree to provide for a premium to be paid to eligible employees at Laguna Honda Hospital in Skilled Nursing Facilities pursuant to the provisions of Welfare and Institutions Code Section 14110.6.
-165. The total aggregate cost of the premium paid to all eligible employees including rollup and related costs shall not exceed the amount of state Memorandum of Understanding July 1, 2006- June 30, 2009 funding for all eligible "pass through" compensation and related costs.
-In no case will the total amount collectively for all unions involved exceed \$4 million per fiscal year for each fiscal year covered by this Agreement.
-The parties agree to implement an on-going SNF wage pass through premium to be distributed via the payroll system.
-Eligibility and the method of payment shall be made by the facility as authorized by the Welfare Institution Code.
-The qualifying period for this compensation shall begin with the pay period closest to, but not earlier than August 1, and terminate July 31 of each fiscal year for which funds are available.
+214. The City shall provide all diving gear deemed necessary to the performance of this job assignment.
+215. 11.
+CLASSES 7215 AND 3417 DISTRICT CAPTAIN PAY Employees in Class 7215 General Laborer Supervisor I and, effective January 1, 2011, 3417 Gardener will receive an additional five (5) percent of pay when regularly assigned as a District Captain-, subject to the approval of the Appointing Officer or designee.
+216. A District Captain will receive an additional five percent (5%) of pay for each day when their regularly assigned supervisor (Class 7281 Supervisor II or 3422 Park Section Supervisor) is absent.
+217. 12.
+SKILLED NURSING FACILITY "PASS THROUGH" In recognition of the fact that: the State of California has designated funds for the direct compensation of persons who provide health care services in Skilled Nursing Facilities; the monies involved derive directly from the State of California and not from the funds of the City and County of San Francisco; the State of California seeks to provide "pass through" compensation for health care employees who are assigned to Skilled Nursing Facilities ("SNF") for which the City and County receives funds through the State of California pursuant to the provisions of Welfare and Institutions Code Section 14110.6; the State law requires an August 1 to July 31 window period for determining compliance with the "pass through;" and that the law requires the city to repay such monies plus a 10% penalty should the City fail to comply.
+218. The parties agree to provide for a premium to be paid to eligible employees at Laguna Honda Hospital in Skilled Nursing Facilities pursuant to the provisions of Welfare and Institutions Code Section 14110.6.